-- The programme includes the Master's degree audit, with a study load of 120 credits.
-Subsection e and g - 2.
-Following approval from the two Boards of Examiners concerned, a student may take an individual double degree programme in which two Master's programmes are combined simultaneously to create a programme of at least 180 credits.
+1. The programme includes the Master's degree audit, with a study load of 120 credits.

+- 2. Following approval from the two Boards of Examiners concerned, a student may take an individual double degree programme in which two Master's programmes are combined simultaneously to create a programme of at least 180 credits.
 Upon completion the student is awarded two Master's diplomas.
 The student must earn at least 60 unique credits for each Master's degree programme. - 3.
-Subjects that were part of the Bachelor's degree programme that qualified a student for admission to the Master's degree programme may not be included in the Master's degree programme.
-If a compulsory component has already been completed in the aforementioned Bachelor's degree programme, the Board of Examiners will designate an alternative subject.
-If an elective module of the degree programme has already been completed in the aforementioned Bachelor's degree programme, the student will select an alternative elective module.

-- 4. The Master's degree audit is concluded with a final test or assignment.
-This test or assignment demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme. - 5.
-The degree programme is described in the Implementation Regulations, along with the subjects, including the study load, number of contact hours and form of examination of each subject, as well as the programming of the examination and the language. - 6.
+A course that was part of the Bachelor's degree programme that qualified a student for admission to the Master's degree programme may not be included in the Master's degree programme.
+If a compulsory component has already been completed in the aforementioned Bachelor's degree programme, the Board of Examiners will designate an alternative course.
+If an elective course of the degree programme has already been completed in the aforementioned Bachelor's degree programme, the student will select an alternative elective course. - 4.
+The Master's degree audit is concluded with a final test or assignment.
+This test or assignment demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme. - The degree programme and its courses are described in the Implementation Regulations, and include the study load, number of contact hours and form of examination of each course, as well as the programming of the examination and the language. - 6.
 The actual design of the education is elaborated in greater detail in the study guide.